-The Carnegie Foundation for the Advancement of Teaching has raised SMU’s classification to a university with “high research activity."
+The Carnegie Foundation for the Advancement of Teaching classifies SMU as a university with "higher research activity."

 SMU faculty members have been recognized by election to prestigious organizations, such as the National Academy of Sciences, American Academy of Arts and Sciences and National Academy of Engineering.